Occupational hygiene: Dust sampling

-A further method exists for the determination of asbestos, fibreglass, synthetic mineral fibre and ceramic mineral fibre dust in air.
-This is the membrane filter method (MFM) and requires the collection of the dust on a grided filter for estimation of exposure by the counting of 'conforming' fibres in 100 fields through a microscope.
-Results are quantified on the basis of number of fibres per millilitre of air (f/ml).
+A further method exists for the determination of asbestos, fiberglass, synthetic mineral fiber and ceramic mineral fiber dust in air.
+This is the membrane filter method (MFM) and requires the collection of the dust on a gridded filter for estimation of exposure by the counting of 'conforming' fibers in 100 fields through a microscope.
+Results are quantified on the basis of number of fibers per milliliter of air (f/mL).
 Many countries strictly regulate the methodology applied to the MFM.

 Chemical sampling

 Two types of chemically absorbent tubes are used to sample for a wide range of chemical substances.
-Traditionally a chemical absorbent 'tube' (a glass or stainless steel tube of between 2 and 10 mm internal diameter) filled with very fine absorbent silica (hydrophilic) or carbon, such as coconut charcoal (lypophylic), is used in a sampling line where air is drawn through the absorbent material for between four hours (minimum workplace sample) to 24 hours (environmental sample) period.
-The hydrophilic material readily absorbs water-soluble chemical and the lypophylic material absorbs non water-soluble materials.
-The absorbent material is then chemically or physically extracted and measurements performed using various gas chromatograph or mass spectrometry methods.
+Traditionally a chemical absorbent 'tube' (a glass or stainless steel tube of between 2 and 10 mm internal diameter) filled with very fine absorbent silica (hydrophilic) or carbon, such as coconut charcoal (lipophilic), is used in a sampling line where air is drawn through the absorbent material for between four hours (minimum workplace sample) to 24 hours (environmental sample) period.
+The hydrophilic material readily absorbs water-soluble chemical and the lipophilic material absorbs non water-soluble materials.
+The absorbent material is then chemically or physically extracted and measurements performed using various gas chromatography or mass spectrometry methods.
 These absorbent tube methods have the advantage of being usable for a wide range of potential contaminates.
-However, they are relatively expensive methods, are time consuming and require significant expertise in sampling and chemical analysis.
+However, they are relatively expensive methods, are time-consuming and require significant expertise in sampling and chemical analysis.
 A frequent complaint of workers is in having to wear the sampling pump (up to 1 kg) for several days of work to provide adequate data for the required statistical certainty determination of the exposure.

 In the last few decades, advances have been made in 'passive' badge technology.
 These samplers can now be purchased to measure one chemical (e.g. formaldehyde) or a chemical type (e.g. ketones) or a broad spectrum of chemicals (e.g. solvents).
 They are relatively easy to set up and use.
 However, considerable cost can still be incurred in analysis of the 'badge'.
 They weigh 20 to 30 grams and workers do not complain about their presence.
 Unfortunately 'badges' may not exist for all types of workplace sampling that may be required, and the charcoal or silica method may sometimes have to be applied.

 From the sampling method, results are expressed in milligrams per cubic meter (mg/m3) or parts per million (PPM) and compared to the relevant occupational exposure limits.

 It is a critical part of the exposure determination that the method of sampling for the specific contaminate exposure is directly linked to the exposure standard used.
 Many countries regulate both the exposure standard, the method used to determine the exposure and the methods to be used for chemical or other analysis of the samples collected.